spinnaker/governance/README.md

 If you're using Spinnaker and could not find your answer in the documentation, start with [Slack](https://spinnakerteam.slack.com/).
 Many Spinnaker contributors and users are active on the Spinnaker Slack.
 It's a great place to get answers to questions or start a discussion about a feature or topic.
 Good places to begin on Slack include the following channels:

-* A SIG channel if there is a relevant one, such as `#sig-security`.
+* A SIG channel if there is a relevant one, such as [#sig-security](https://spinnakerteam.slack.com/archives/C0DPVDMQE).
 All SIG slack channels start with the prefix `sig`.
 * A narrowly focused channel, such as #auth
 * #general for general questions and discussion
 * #dev for help contributing to Spinnaker

-All SIG slack channels start with the prefix `sig`.
-For example, the documentation SIG channel is `#sig-documentation`.

 After engaging with the community to work through a problem , we encourage you to file an issue for the appropriate repo based if appropriate.
 Reasons you might file an issue include the following: